 Developing the Record – Motion for New Trial

 Following a conviction, a criminal defendant is entitled to file a motion for new trial within 30 days from the imposition of sentence.
 The motion for new trial is an underutilized tool by many appellate attorneys in both state and federal court.
 This post will begin by laying out the procedural rules surrounding a motion for new trial under Texas law.
 Then we will discuss how the motion for new trial may be used to obtain a new trial, or more commonly, develop the record for meaningful appellate review.
+Other posts written by our criminal appeals attorneys can be found at our page devoted to criminal appeals.

 Procedural Rules under Texas law